Financial Literacy Basics

 The legal question of whether someone is an "employee" or a "contractor" is one of the most consequential in U.S. labour law.
 The IRS uses several factors — primarily around how much control the payer has over how the work is done — to determine which classification applies.

-The classification matters because the two categories are taxed and protected very differently:
+The classification matters because the two categories are taxed and protected very differently.

 The IRS publishes detailed guidance on contractor vs employee classification.
 Misclassification — when an employer treats someone as a contractor who should legally be an employee — is a recurring issue that affects taxes, benefits, and labour rights.